 We’ll enjoy the company of rescue dogs, cats, kittens and puppies who all need your company.

 We arrange for tea and cakes and chat about the different animals you have met.

 When you’re comfortable we can connect with your family and share pictures and stories of the animals you’re helping.

 Happy Paws Happy Hearts now offers a 12 week outcomes based course.
-This is a unique person-centered approach to animal assisted therapy with precise therapeutic objectives.
+This is a unique person-centered approach to animal assisted learning with precise therapeutic objectives.
 The focus of this program is to support people with a disability and their families to meet individual goals with clear measurable outcomes.
 For further information, download our disability services overview.

 Happy Paws Happy Hearts delivers animal-assisted therapy sessions in group environments at both the RSPCA Animal Care Campus and external facilities.
 We offer a unique and innovative way to bring people together in a social and engaging manner that leaves lasting impressions.
 Our aim is to help our participants strengthen existing and create new connections, lessen the occurrence or risk of social isolation and increase knowledge of animal care and welfare.
 For further information, download our HPHH program overview.